comevussor/Apache-Hive-queries-on-IMDB-open-database/spark city revenue.md

-# How to load text files, re-arrange data, produce stats with pyspark
+# How to load text files, re-arrange data, produce stats with pyspark and RDD datasets

 I used Zeppelin notebook